AngleProtocol/angle-docs/deprecated/core-module/stable-seekers/README.md

 Transaction fees are taken from users minting and burning.
 While this is a way to prevent front-running attacks (details [here](https://blog.angle.money/angle-research-series-part-2-fees-and-front-running-resistance-for-users-393e0ae14b20)), it also helps to incentivize liquidity providers contributing to Angle Core module.

 The structure of the mint transaction fees differs from that of the burn transaction fees.
 In all cases, like in a utilization curve for a lending protocol, fees depend on the coverage ratio that is the ratio between the amount covered by HAs and the amount that HAs should cover for this collateral type.
 The curve specifying the value of the fees as a function of the coverage ratio is called a coverage curve.
-You can see the current fees situation in [Angle's analytics](https://analytics.angle.money) page.

 - Minting: The concept is that the higher the coverage ratio, the more the Core module is able to cover the collateral from people issuing new stablecoins, and the lower the minting fees should be.